ShahinAlomShuvo/Course-Registration/README.md

 - ### App Component (App.jsx):

-I have state variable like addCourse, credit, price, and remainingCredit declared using the useState hook.
-These variable are used to manage the cart items, the total credit, total price and the remaining credit.
+I have state variables like addCourse, credit, price, and remainingCredit declared using the useState hook.
+These variables are used to manage the cart items, the total credit,the total price and the remaining credit.

 - ### Courses Component (Courses.jsx):